nupplaphil/friendica/doc/en/admin/settings.md

 Using this page an admin can delete postings and eventually associated discussion threads from their Friendica node.
 To do so, they need to know the GUID of the posting.
-This can be found on the `/display` page of the posting, it is the last part of the URL displayed in the browsers navigation bar.
+This can be found on the `/display` page of the posting, it is the last part of the URL displayed in the browsers' navigation bar.
 You can get to the `/display` page by following the *Link to source*.

 ## Addon Features

-Some of the addons you can install for your Friendica node have settings which have to be set by the admin.
+Some addons you can install for your Friendica node have settings which have to be set by the admin.
-All those addons will be listed in this area of the admin panels side bar with their names.
+All those addons will be listed in this area of the admin panels sidebar with their names.

 ## Logs